Vietnam.vn - Nền tảng quảng bá Việt Nam

 Security Council resolutions ban North Korea from testing ballistic missiles.
 However, Pyongyang says the ban does not apply to its civilian space program.

-Japan, South Korea and the US all believe that North Korea's satellite launches are just "cover" for missile testing, because they use similar technology.
+Japan, South Korea and the US all believe that North Korea's satellite launches are just "cover" for missile tests, because they use similar technology.

 Japanese Chief Cabinet Secretary Hirokazu Matsuno affirmed that "missile tests with satellite launch covers" are a threat to Japan's security, emphasizing that Tokyo will closely monitor the situation and respond if necessary.

-A rocket tested by North Korea in December 2022.
+The rocket was tested by North Korea in December 2022.
 Photo: KCNA

-A rocket tested by North Korea in December 2022.
+The rocket was tested by North Korea in December 2022.
 Photo: KCNA

-North Korea's state news agency KCNA announced in mid-month that Pyongyang had completed its first spy satellite.
-North Korean leader Kim Jong-un later inspected a spy satellite base with his daughter, stressing that a successful launch was an "urgent need" that would "strengthen the country's defense capabilities."
+North Korea's state news agency KCNA announced in mid-month that Pyongyang had completed the construction of its first spy satellite.
+North Korean leader Kim Jong-un later inspected a spy satellite base with his daughter, stressing that a successful launch was an "urgent need" to "strengthen the country's defense capabilities."

 Analysts say the military satellites are part of North Korea's efforts to improve its surveillance and tracking technology to improve its ability to strike targets in the event of a conflict.